Barneys New York: 2021–present

 In 2022, Authentic Brands Group launched Barneys New York Beauty, a beauty brand consisting of skincare, personal care and fragrances.
 It first launched with a four-product skin care collection consisting of a cleanser, a serum, a day cream and a night cream.
 It is under licence with the Gloent Group.

 In April 2023, Seven & I Holdings sold their stake in Barneys New York (Japan) to Laox Holdings.
 Laox has plans to improve Barneys Japan sales and expand the chain around Asia.

 The company became part of the Authentic Luxury Group in October 2024, it is a joint-venture luxury retail group created by Authentic Brands Group and Saks Global.
 There are currently plans to expand the brand into different categories including clothing and home goods.
 In late 2024, a boutique hotel called Barneys New York Residences, comprising 10 individual units, opened in Tulum, Mexico.

+Following the bankruptcy of Saks Global in January 2026, Saks Fifth Avenue's rights to Barneys retailing in the United States were released and the two Barneys at Saks locations were closed.
+In April 2026, it was revealed that a small-format Barneys store is planned to open in Naples, Florida in 2027.
+WWD announced that ABG is planning to revive the Barneys store on Madison Avenue and is searching for an operator for the store.

 Stores

+As of 2026, five full-line and four outlet stores operate across Japan, a beauty and fragrance store operates in Seoul, South Korea.
+Beauty and fragrance counters operate within department stores and hotels across Japan and South Korea (including at Barneys stores in Japan).

 Prior to its sale to Authentic Brands, Barneys New York operated 22 locations, including 12 Barney's Warehouse off-price stores.
 Its flagship department stores were located in Las Vegas, Boston, Chicago, San Francisco, Seattle, Los Angeles, New York, and Philadelphia.
 Freds restaurants operated inside of the Beverly Hills, Chicago, Madison Avenue, Seventh Avenue, and San Francisco locations.
-After Authentic Brands Group purchased the company for $271.4 million, all stores were announced to shutter with the future of the business to be announced.
+After Authentic Brands Group purchased the company for $271.4 million, all stores were announced to shutter.